androiddevnotesforks/resources-of-learning/_cs-advanced-domains-resources.md

 - The Creative Destruction of Medicine: How the Digital Revolution Will Create Better Health Care by Eric J. Topol
 - Bringing Down the House: The Inside Story of Six M.I.T.
 Students Who Took Vegas for Millions by Ben Mezrich

-### Introduction to Data Science

-- Data Science from Scratch by Joel Grus
-- Machine Learning: An Introduction Math Guide for Beginners to Understand Data Science Through the Business Applications by Samuel Hack
-- Doing Data Science: Straight Talk from the Frontline by Cathy O'Neil and Rachel Schutt
-- Data Science for Business: What you need to know about data mining and data-analytic thinking by Foster Provost
-- How to Lie with Statistics by Darrell Huff
-- Algorithms to Live By: What Computers Can Teach Us About Solving Human Problems by Brian Christian
-- The Ethical Algorithm: The Science of Socially Aware Algorithm Design by Michael Kearns
-- Think Like a Data Scientist: Tackle the data science process step-by-step by Brian Godsey
-- Hello World: Being Human in the Age of Algorithms by Hannah Fry
-- Data Smart: Using Data Science to Transform Information into Insight by John W. Foreman
-- Naked Statistics: Stripping the Dread from the Data by Charles Wheelan

 ### Introduction to Data Mining

 /ˈdeɪtə - ˈmʌɪnɪŋ/